Our Economy Plan

 You and your spouse, if married, are both United States Citizens.

-Also, please keep in mind that some non-probate assets can become probate assets if, for instance, you survive all named beneficiaries.
+Also, please keep in mind that some non-probate assets can become probate assets if, for instance, you survive all named joint account owners.
 A common disaster may also cause non-probate assets to become probate assets.

-If you are not married, you want to leave all of your probate assets by your will to your children who survive you and if a child does not survive you, then to that child's issue.
+If you are not married, the Economy Plan assumes that you want to leave all of your probate assets by your Will to your children who survive you and if a child does not survive you, then to that child's issue, if any.
+This is what is normally considered to be a simple Will for a single person.
+Anything else for a single person is not simple and is not subject to the Economy Plan.

-If you are married, you want to leave all of your probate assets by your will to your spouse and then to your children who survive you and if a child does not survive you, then to that child's issue.
+If you are married, the Economy Plan assumes that you want to leave all of your probate assets by your Will to your spouse and then to your children who survive you and if a child does not survive you, then to that child's issue, if any.
+This is considered to be a simple Will.
+Anything else for a single person is not simple and is not subject to the Economy Plan.

 You acknowledge that this is not a comprehensive estate plan and will not avoid probate or estate taxes, if there are any; nor will it necessarily prevent or substantially mitigate the need for a guardianship or conservatorship, if you become incapacitated; although, it may do so.